-The choice becomes even more difficult when you have to choose between woods that enhance the duck‘s flavor with extra smokiness and those that focus on keeping the natural meat taste intact.
+You know what’s sad?
+Being a fan of smoking waterfowl but unable to find suitable wood.
+It becomes even more difficult when choosing between woods that enhance the duck‘s flavor with smokiness and those that focus on keeping the natural meat taste intact.

-I recommend woods with a subtle or sweet flavor for smoking waterfowl like duck and goose, including alder, apple, cherry, pecan, and peach.
-However, a full-blown smoky flavor like oak would also work if you like to be adventurous.
-Just don’t smoke it too much, or you’ll lose the real essence of the meat.
+The best woods for waterfowl like duck and goose have a subtly sweet flavor, including alder, apple, cherry, pecan, and peach.
+However, a full-blown smoky flavor like oak would also work when feeling adventurous.
+Don’t smoke it too much, or you’ll lose the real essence of the meat.

 Want to know more?
 Walk with me through this article as we explore the specialties of each wood and find just the right flavor to compliment your smoked duck recipe!

 Which woods are best for smoking waterfowl?